 - Utility Shut-offs Allowed: No. If the landlord shuts off utilities, the tenant may recover possession of the rental unit or terminate the rental agreement and, in either case, recover up to one and one-half times actual damages. (§§ 34.03.280 and §§ 34.03.210)

 - Domestic Violence Situations: No statute.
 The Alaska Network on Domestic Violence & Sexual Assault links to support resources listed by community.
 The Alaska Court System also provides a Self Help Center.

 - Landlord’s Duties: (§§ 34.03.100)

-- Repairs: Make all repairs and do whatever is necessary to put and keep the premises in a fit and habitable condition;
+- Repairs: Make all repairs and do whatever is necessary to keep the premises in a fit and habitable condition;

-- Common Areas: Keep all common areas of the premises in a clean and safe condition;
+- Common Areas: Keep all common areas of the unit clean and safe;

-- Maintenance: Maintain in good and safe working order and condition all electrical, plumbing, sanitary, heating, ventilating, air-conditioning, and other facilities and appliances, including elevators, supplied or required to be supplied; and
+- Maintenance: Maintain in good and safe working order all electrical, plumbing, sanitary, heating, ventilating, and air-conditioning utilities, as well as other facilities and appliances, including elevators, supplied or required to be supplied; and

-- Heat: Supply running water and reasonable amounts of hot water at all times and reasonable heat between October 1 and May 1 except where the building that includes the dwelling unit is not required by law to be equipped for that purpose, or the dwelling unit is so constructed that heat or hot water is generated by an installation within the exclusive control of the tenant and supplied by a direct public utility connection.
+- Heat: Supply running water and reasonable amounts of hot water at all times and reasonable heat between October 1 and May 1.
+Exceptions are cases in which the building that includes the dwelling unit is not required by law to be equipped for that purpose, or the dwelling unit is so constructed that heat or hot water is generated by an installation within the exclusive control of the tenant.

-- Locks: If requested by tenant, provide and maintain locks and furnish keys reasonably adequate to ensure safety to the tenant’s person and property.
+- Locks: If requested by tenant, provide and maintain locks and furnish keys adequate to ensure the safety of the tenant’s person and property.

 - Smoke Detectors: Provide smoke detection devices and carbon monoxide detection devices as required under §§ 18.70.095.